dordagani/technical_challenge/readme.md

 # The actions to be performed by the playbook

-1. Create a Security Group (on the existing VPC) which only allows access from the following:
+1. Create a Security Group which only allows access from the following:
     • Inbound - Your IP address (SSH, HTTP); Ansible IP address (SSH)
     • Outbound – HTTPS & HTTP to any IP address

 2. Launches a Linux instance from an AMI (Centos 7 - t2.micro) and assign it with the Security Group